Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

       Result
         * S = [Transaction](#transaction) containing the [GroupToken](#grouptoken)
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
+            * The arguments do not constitute a valid transaction
             * An I/O, network, or database error that is unrelated to the parameters passed by the caller.
 * ``` registerAssetSeries ``` \
   Registers an asset series.